About Gabriella Loncharnoch

 Family History & Discrimination Laws

-Other lines of her mother’s family also migrated from Britain in the 1860s, with records preserved in award winning, genealogical books exclusively dedicated to this side of the family, such as Echoes Down the Years and Precious Are the Memories.
-Despite this deep British heritage, Gabriella’s family was excluded from rights of return, reflecting systemic gender-based discrimination.
+Her wider maternal family migrated from Britain in the 1860s — English, Scottish and Irish — documented in award-winning genealogical books such as Echoes Down the Years and Precious Are the Memories.
+They were farmers, landholders and weavers, not convicts.
+Despite this deep British heritage, her family was excluded from rights of return because British nationality law discriminated through the female line.